mikey-t/dotnet-react-generator/readme.md

 - Depending on what version of npm you have installed, if you have run the npx command before and there's a new version available, `npx` won't get the new version unless you explicitly add `@latest` (or specific version) to the command, or explicitly clear your npx cache.
 - If you run npx within an existing node project it will look in the project-local node_modules bin and won't find dotnet-react-generator.
 You must run it from a non-node project directory.

+## Linux Support

+This has only been test on Ubuntu 20.04 LTS.
+Other versions of Ubuntu and Debian will probably also work.

+All generator steps should work on linux except certificate installation.
+Chrome on linux does not use system certificates so automating the install would require significant work.
+Instead, install the certificate manually (after you've run the generator) by doing the following:

+- In Chrome, go to chrome://settings/certificates
+- Select Authorities -> import
+- Select your generated .crt file from ./cert/ (if you haven't generated it, use the opensslGenCert package.json/gulp task inside the generated project)
+- Check box for "Trust certificate for identifying websites"
+- Click OK
+- Reload site

 ## TODO

 - More documentation